Mindy-Kring/krings-cottages/src/markdown-pages/cottage-details/TheMaples.md

   - image: ../../images/uploads/themaplesbathroomupdated.jpg
     imageAlt: A view of the bathroom of the Maples cottage.
   - image: ../../images/uploads/themaplesbedroomupdated.jpg
-    imageAlt: A view of the bathroom of the Maples cottage.
+    imageAlt: A view of the bedroom of the Maples cottage.
   - image: ../../images/uploads/themapleslivingroomupdated.jpg
-    imageAlt: A view of the bathroom of the Maples cottage.
+    imageAlt: A view of the living room of the Maples cottage.
 ---